tablecables/sudokusolver/README.md

 # Sudoku Solver

 ## Introduction
 A simple, web-based Sudoku Solver.
 This is my first personal project/app, designed to solve Sudoku puzzles interactively.
-This uses the standard "backtesting" algorithm to solve the puzzle in JavaScript.
+This uses the standard "backtracking" algorithm to solve the puzzle in JavaScript.
+Basically a brute force method, but runs quick enough that I don't notice any delay.

-## Technologies Used
-- HTML
-- CSS
-- JavaScript

 ## Features
 - Interactive Sudoku grid to input puzzles.